bahadirdonmez/arch-linux/README.md

     In my case, the USB drive name is `/dev/sdb`.

-2. Execute the following command to write the installation image to the USB
+2. Execute the following command to write the installation image to the USB drive:
-drive:

     ```bash
+    export USB_DEV="/dev/sda"
-    $ export USB_DEV="/dev/sdb" && sudo dd bs=4M if=$ISO_FILE of=$USB_DEV conv=fsync oflag=direct status=progress && sudo sync
+    sudo dd bs=4M if=$ISO_FILE of=$USB_DEV conv=fsync oflag=direct status=progress
+    sudo sync
     ```

-    > **Note**\
+    > :warning: **Note**\
-    > This command will permanently erase all data on `/dev/sdb` and write the installation image onto it.
+    > This command will permanently erase all data on `/dev/sdb` and write the
+    > installation image onto it.
 Ensure you have entered the correct drive name.

 ## Next Steps

 Proceed with the subsequent steps in this guide to install Arch Linux on your computer and tailor it to your preferences.

 ### [1.
 Home](./README.md)